oktadev/spring-boot-ionic-example/TUTORIAL.md

 After making this change, the score should improve.
 In my tests, it increased to 66/100.
 The remaining issues were:

-* A couple -1’s in performance for "Cannot read property 'ts' of undefined".
+* A couple -1's in performance for "Cannot read property 'ts' of undefined".
 * Site is not progressively enhanced (page should contain some content when JavaScript is not available).
-This could likely be solved with [Angular’s app-shell directives](https://www.npmjs.com/package/@angular/app-shell).
+This could likely be solved with [Angular's app-shell directives](https://www.npmjs.com/package/@angular/app-shell).
 * Site is not on HTTPS and does not redirect HTTP to HTTPS.

-If you refresh the app and Chrome doesn’t prompt you to install the app (a PWA feature), you probably need to turn on a couple of features.
+If you refresh the app and Chrome doesn't prompt you to install the app (a PWA feature), you probably need to turn on a couple of features.
 Copy and paste the following URLs into Chrome and enable each feature.

 ```
 chrome://flags/#bypass-app-banner-engagement-checks
 chrome://flags/#enable-add-to-shelf
 ```

-After enabling these flags, you’ll see an error in your browser’s console about `assets/imgs/logo.png` not being found.
+After enabling these flags, you'll see an error in your browser's console about `assets/imgs/logo.png` not being found.
 This file is referenced in `src/manifest.json`.
 You can fix this by copying a 512x512 PNG ([like this one](http://www.iconsdb.com/orange-icons/beer-icon.html)) into this location or by modifying `manifest.json` accordingly.
 At the very least, you should modify `manifest.json` to have your app's name.

 ## Deploy to a Mobile Device

-It’s pretty cool that you’re able to develop mobile apps with Ionic in your browser.
-However, it’s nice to see the fruits of your labor and see how awesome your app looks on a phone.
+It's pretty cool that you're able to develop mobile apps with Ionic in your browser.
+However, it's nice to see the fruits of your labor and see how awesome your app looks on a phone.
 It really does look and behave like a native app!

 To see how your application will look on different devices you can run `ionic serve --lab`.
 The `--lab` flag opens opens a page in your browser that lets you see how your app looks on different devices.